How to call without a SIM card: 4 Tested ways

 Verizon Second Number pricing

-Verizon’s second phone number costs $15 per number.
+Verizon’s second phone number costs $15 per month per number.
 You’ll also need to pay for a primary number through one of their pricing plans.
-The following plans are for four numbers:
+On select unlimited plans, you can get the Second Number for $10 per number per month.
+The exact pricing varies, so get in touch with Verizon for an exact quote.

 Mistakes to avoid when calling without a SIM card

-• Not testing call quality before important calls.
-SIM-free calling depends on your internet connection, so always do a quick test call before.
+• Not testing call quality before making important calls.
+SIM-free calling depends on your internet connection, so always do a quick test call.

 • Ignoring data usage implications.
 Many users overlook how much data virtual services use, which can lead to unexpected overage charges if you’re not on an unlimited plan.

 • Overlooking emergency calling limitations.
 Understand your provider’s 911 support restrictions upfront.
-Emergency calls are limited on many VoIP services compared to traditional carriers since numbers aren’t tied to a physical location.
+Emergency calls are limited on many VoIP services compared to traditional carriers.
+That’s because numbers aren’t tied to a physical location.

 • Choosing a provider based on cost alone.
 The lowest-priced providers might have unexpected costs.
 You may end up sacrificing call quality, reliability, or essential business features that your team needs.